Introduction

 About Magento

 Magento is one of the most popular eCommerce platforms in the market.
-Written in open source PHP, Magento offers unparalleled flexibility, enabling you to create a site that will take you well into the future.
-And with its global community of 300,000 third-party developers and 1,150+ solution and technology partners, you’ll have no trouble finding the resources you need to build and maintain your site.
+Written in open-source PHP, Magento offers unparalleled flexibility, enabling you to create a site that will take you well into the future.
+And with its global community of 315,000+ developers, 800+ technology partners, and 350 system integration (solution) partners, you’ll have no trouble finding the resources you need to build and maintain your site.

-• Easily supports all selling models: eCommerce, social commerce, conversational commerce, mobile commerce.
+• Supports all selling models: eCommerce, social commerce, conversational commerce, mobile commerce.

 Why choose Magento?